zhenchai/csc130/Labs/Lab 8/README.md

-#Lab 8 - The ArrayIndexListClass
+#Lab 8 - The ArrayIndexList Class

 **Goals**

-- To review peer code and provide feedback
+- Peer review code and provide feedback
-- To implement the methods defined in the QueueADT interface using an array as the data structure in which data is stored
+- Practice tracing, testing and debugging methods
-- To gain a better understanding of how the circular array queue works
+- Gain a better understanding of the ArrayIndexList class